bulafish/bulafish.github.io/_posts/2019-06-01-Options-to-Transfer-Files-to-AWS-S3.md

 Lastly, `AWS DataSync` is similar to Storage File Gateway.
 User needs to deploy an agent server in choice of `VMware ESXi` OR an `EC2`, then sync the data to S3 or EFS.
 This option would face the same H.A and scalability issue as well.

+{% include ads3.html %}

 `***`

 Now let’s look at the cost of [SFTP](https://aws.amazon.com/sftp/pricing/?nc1=h_ls){:target="_blank"}, [Storage Gateway](https://aws.amazon.com/storagegateway/pricing/){:target="_blank"}, [EFS](https://aws.amazon.com/efs/pricing/){:target="_blank"} and [AWS DataSync](https://aws.amazon.com/datasync/pricing/){:target="_blank"}.

 Calculating the cost of using certain AWS Service is always a huge job to me and I could never be sure if I got the figure correctly or not.
-So I always have to state it as a “`***predicted value***`” at the end of my work.
+So I always have to state it as a “`predicted value`” at the end of my work.
 So for this article, I am going list out the `obvious parts` of the cost of those services for comparision.

 For `AWS SFTP` at Tokyo region, the cost break down as below
 1. SFTP endpoints, US$0.3/hr